-The Vice President for Finance, together with the Vice Provost for Research, is responsible for establishing and updating Rice's salary support through sponsored project policy.
+The Executive Vice President for Finance and Administration, together with the Executive Vice President for Research, is responsible for establishing and updating Rice's salary support through sponsored project policy.

 Deans, associate and assistant deans and department chairs are responsible for understanding and ensuring compliance with Rice University's salary support through sponsored project policy and procedures.
 This includes providing oversight, effective processes and controls, and problem resolution.

-Each Principal Investigator (PI) is responsible for ensuring compliance with Rice's salary support through sponsored project policy for his/ her awards, including awards on which the PI serves as a Co-PI.
-The PI is responsible for satisfying his / her own effort commitments and overseeing and reporting effort commitments of those paid from, or contributing to, sponsored projects, including staff, undergraduate and graduate students, and post-doctoral fellows.
+Each Principal Investigator (PI) is responsible for ensuring compliance with Rice's salary support through sponsored project policy for their awards, including awards on which the PI serves as a Co-PI.
+The PI is responsible for satisfying their own effort commitments and overseeing and reporting effort commitments of those paid from, or contributing to, sponsored projects, including staff, undergraduate and graduate students, and post-doctoral fellows.

-Department administrators are responsible for assisting the PI with reviewing his / her academic and summer workload plan to ensure that effort commitments are met.
+Department administrators are responsible for assisting the PI with reviewing their academic and summer workload plan to ensure that effort commitments are met.
 Department administrators are responsible for reviewing, with the PI, the effort, salary and labor charges, as recorded in accounting reports and on applicable forms, on a regular basis and submitting timely documents to make changes or corrections if needed.

 Research and Cost Accounting (RCA) is responsible for assisting Pls and department administrators in complying with Rice's salary support through sponsored project policy.
 RCA also is responsible for approval of applicable labor distributions.